ga-wdi-remote/js-dom-hw-progress-bars/README.md

 #### Lots of Components

   Edit the HTML so that there are multiple progress bars, fuses, and crawlers.
-  Then, update your methods so that all of them are animated.
+  Then, update your methods so that all of them are animated in sync with each other.

-#### The Rotating Timer

-  Create a wheel which starts off entirely one color, but (as time ticks down) slowly changes color as an invisible 'hand' rotates through the clock.
-  Define a new method on `timerUI` called `drawRotatingTimers(timerValue)` to handle this behavior.

 #### The Final Countdown